chandansgowda/GoogleMeet-FakeAttendance/README.md

 # GoogleMeet-FakeAttendance
 Bored of online classes?
-Then this python program is for you
+Then this python program is for you.

+Documentation coming soon.